dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 *what the solution achieves*
 *examples*

 The main scientific and technological objective in FluidCloud is to realise:“Cloud Fluidity, the processes, mechanisms, interfaces, software frameworks and tooling that enables cloud services to relocate, online or offline, from one provider to another all captured by the FluidCloud open architecture specification.”
+Having the ability for a cloud service to easily and seamlessly relocate from one provider to another will bring a huge disruptive, competitive advantage to any cloud computing service provider including innovative European ones.
+It will bring liberation to cloud services, both the application and data.
+It will bring service movement rights and liberation to the cloud.
 To address this let us consider the key stakeholders that will be present in a future with FluidCloud present and available

 BLAH